Canon 1D vs Leica Q Typ 116

 With 24MP, the Q Typ 116 offers a higher resolution than the 1D (4.1MP), but the Q Typ 116 has smaller individual pixels (pixel pitch of 6.00μm versus 11.56μm for the 1D).
 Yet, the Q Typ 116 is a much more recent model (by 13 years and 8 months) than the 1D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |2.||Leica Q Typ 116||Full Frame||24.0||6000||4000||1080/60p||24.3||12.7||2221||85|

 |4.||Canon 1D X Mark II||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|

 |13.||Canon 1D Mark II N||APS-H||8.2||3504||2336||none||22.3||11.2||975||66|

 Many modern cameras cannot only take still pictures, but also record videos.
 The Q Typ 116 indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the Q Typ 116 can use is 1080/60p.